Wirecloud/docker-wirecloud/README.md

 If you want to use a different theme, you can create it on `/opt/wirecloud_instance`.
 See the [documentation](https://wirecloud.readthedocs.io/en/stable/development/platform/themes/) for more info.

-> **Note**: Rembember that any change made outside the defined volumes will be lost if the image is updated.
+> **Note**: Rembember that any change made outside the defined volume will be lost if the image is updated.

 ## Composable